soladity/integrations/README.md

+## Adding Integrations

+Interested in integrating your service with us?
+Check out our [Partners page](https://segment.com/partners/) for more details.

-# THIS REPOSITORY IS NOW DEPRECATED
+## THIS REPOSITORY IS NOW DEPRECATED

-  > The integrations that used to live here have moved to individual repos.
+The integrations that used to live here have moved to individual repos.

 - [amplitude](https://github.com/segmentio/integration-amplitude)
 - [attribution](https://github.com/segmentio/integration-attribution)